wp-plugins/radio-station/readme.txt

 you send me your finished translation, I'd love to include it.

 == Changelog ==

+= 2.0.13 =
+* Added the ability to display show avatars on the program grid.
+* Added the ability to display show description in the now on-air widget and short code.

 = 2.0.12 =
 * Fixed a bug in the master schedule shortcode